|

 FAQs

-In North Carolina, workers’ comp can be calculated by identifying the monetary value attached to the body part injured in your workplace accident, then multiplying it by your weekly wages and the percentage of disability benefits you might be receiving.
+In North Carolina, workers’ comp can be calculated by identifying the monetary value attached to the body part injured in your workplace accident, then multiplying it by your weekly wages and the percentage of disability assigned to you.
 This is just one way to calculate workers’ compensation benefits.

-A: Typically speaking, more functional body parts have a higher value in a workers’ compensation claim.
+Typically speaking, more functional body parts have a higher value in a workers’ compensation claim.
 For example, an amputated arm might have more value than a lost finger.
 Workers’ compensation depends largely on the severity of the injury at hand and which body part was injured, as well as how.
-That being said, according to information gathered by the National Safety Council, the body part that is usually the most costly is the head, as well as the central nervous system.
+That being said, according to information gathered by the National Safety Council, the body part that is usually the most costly is the head, along with the central nervous system, which averages about $90,043 per lost-time claim in the most recent reporting.

-A: Generally speaking, workers’ comp in North Carolina is two-thirds, or 66%, of your regular weekly wages, according to the North Carolina Workers’ Compensation Act.
+Generally speaking, workers’ comp in North Carolina is two-thirds, or 66 2/3%, of your average weekly wages, according to the North Carolina Workers’ Compensation Act, up to a yearly maximum of $1,446 per week for 2026.
 While you would ideally receive the total of your average wages, this agreed-upon percentage could help keep you afloat during your recovery period.

 An experienced workers’ compensation attorney can help you make better sense of the percentage, as well as help provide you with a timeline of when you should start receiving payments.

-A: Permanent partial disability, or PPD, benefits are calculated in North Carolina by multiplying an impairment rating percentage by the compensation rate of the injured worker and the number of weeks it is estimated that the body part in question will be in recovery.
+Permanent partial disability, or PPD, benefits are calculated in North Carolina by multiplying an impairment rating percentage by the injured worker’s weekly compensation rate and the number of weeks that state law assigns to the affected body part under N.C.
+Gen. Stat. § 97-31, not an individually estimated recovery time.
 PPD benefits are paid out when an injured worker has come to the end of their recovery period but continues to have an impaired body part.
 These are called “scheduled injuries.”

 Reach Out to an Experienced Workers’ Comp Attorney Today